Noah-Huppert/resume/README.md

 $ make spell-resume.tex
 ```

-This target will ignore certain technical words that appear in the resume, but
-are not official English words.

-To check just the markdown files in this repository for spelling run the
+To check just the markdown files in this repository run the `spell-md` make
-`spell-md` make target:
+target:

 ```
 $ make spell-md